wasp-lang/wasp/web/docs/data-model/prisma-file.md

 Wasp uses [Prisma](https://www.prisma.io/) to interact with the database.
 Prisma is a "Next-generation Node.js and TypeScript ORM" that provides a type-safe API for working with your database.

 With Prisma, you define your application's data model in a `schema.prisma` file.
-Read more about how are Wasp Entities and Prisma models related on the [Entities](./entities.md)](./entities.md) page.
+Read more about how Wasp Entities relate to Prisma models on the [Entities](./entities.md) page.

 In Wasp, the `schema.prisma` file is located in your project's root directory: